 Lumber such as 2X4s and wood flooring must be free of nails, under 5 feet in length, bundled and tied, and must not exceed 50 pounds.

-Pieces of drywall, plaster, tile, flooring and roofing must be placed in a disposable container (such as a cardboard box) with one sticker on each box.
+Pieces of drywall, plaster, tile, flooring and roofing must be placed in a disposable container (such as a cardboard box).
 The volume of material should not exceed the equivalent of three 32 gallon containers per pickup.

 Carpeting that exceeds five feet in length and/or is greater than 50 pounds must be cut and tied.

 - Masonry materials (such as brick and concrete) are considered clean fill and will not be collected.

 Materials that may not be suitable for blue bags should be bundled and tied or placed in a disposable container and weigh no more than 50 pounds.
 For any item or condition not described above, please contact the Binghamton Public Works Dispatch Office at (607)772-7020.

 Please reference the chart below.
 Recyclables must be clean and placed together in an official Broome County recycling bin.
 Recycle bins can be picked up at the Treasurer's Office, on the 2nd floor of City Hall.
 Further recycling information may be obtained from the Broome County Solid Waste Office (607)763-4450 or the DPW Dispatch Office at (607)772-7020.

 To arrange for a pickup of large metal items (appliances, gutters, etc.), call the DPW Dispatch office at (607)772-7020.